 Is your old gas furnace not as efficient as it should be?
-Consider switching out a A/C unit with gas furnace to an electric or dual fuel heat pump and you may receive up to a $750 rebate.
-See Eligibility Requirements for details.
+Consider switching out an A/C unit with gas furnace to an electric or hybrid heat pump.

 Heat Pump Options